 2-Try to limit the amount of water used at one time for example doing one load of laundry a day is better than doing seven loads of laundry in one night.

-4-If not already in place install high- efficiency toilets that use only 1.6 gallons to flush as opposed to the 3.5-5 gallons required by less efficient models.
+4-If not already in place install high-efficiency toilets that use only 1.6 gallons to flush as opposed to the 3.5-5 gallons required by less efficient models.

-6-Do not drive or park on your drain field as this can crush your lateral lines and or compact the soil so it does not allow the water to percolate as it should.
+6-Do does not drive or park on your drain field as this can crush your lateral lines and or compact the soil so it does not allow the water to percolate as it should.

-7-use your garbage disposal wisely do not put coffee grounds or egg shells in the disposal, also avoid putting fats and oils down the drain.
+7-use your garbage disposal wisely do not put coffee grounds or eggshells in the disposal, also avoid putting fats and oils down the drain.

 8-Do not put large amounts of water into your tank all at once for instance do not drain a hot tub into the tank as it will push the solids into the drain field and will plug it up.

-9-Be cautious about drain cleaning chemicals use only environmentally friendly products such as a product called BIO-ONE. (link to Bio-One’s Website here)This product introduces friendly bacteria into the system which helps to eliminate greasy slime build up.
+9-Be cautious about drain cleaning chemicals use only environmentally friendly products such as a product called BIO-ONE. (link to Bio-One’s Website here)This product introduces friendly bacteria into the system which helps to eliminate greasy slime build-up.
 This can be used on a regular basis as a preventative measure or in the event of a clogged line.

 10 Never use your toilet as a trash can and avoid flushing anything that is not typical for a toilet.
-For example, dot not flush kitty litter, paper towels, feminine hygiene products, cigarette butts, disposable diapers, or even dental floss.
+For example, do not flush kitty litter, paper towels, feminine hygiene products, cigarette butts, disposable diapers, or even dental floss.

-Remember your septic system serves a noble purpose if it stops working we quickly aware of the consequences.
+Remember your septic system serves a noble purpose if it stops working we are quickly aware of the consequences.
 With proper care and maintenance, it can serve your needs for a long time.